sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 Now, when you say:

-- **Top up**
+- **"Top up"**
-- and then **Make it twenty five**
+- and then **"Make it twenty five"**

 Alexa will not say anything after you provide the answer.

-Don't worry, that is OK, as you don't need to confirm answers provided to the chatbot questions.
+Don't worry, that is OK, as you don't need to confirm the answers provided to the chatbot questions.